DigitalGeographyLab/hope-graph-builder/README.md

 # hope-graph-tools

-This repository contains utilities for importing and processing street network graphs exported from OpenTripPlanner.
-The graphs will be used at least by [hope-green-path-server](https://github.com/DigitalGeographyLab/hope-green-path-server).
+This repository contains utilities for importing and processing [OpenStreetMap](https://www.openstreetmap.org/copyright) based street network graphs exported from OpenTripPlanner.
+The graphs will be used at least in [hope-green-path-server](https://github.com/DigitalGeographyLab/hope-green-path-server) which is a route planner for walking an cycling that suggests routes with less traffic noise and air pollution.
+Hence, functionality for spatially joining environmental pollutant data to street network graphs is also work in progress.

 ## Features
 * Import graph data to igraph from [CSV files exported by OTP](https://github.com/DigitalGeographyLab/OpenTripPlanner/pull/1)<sup>[1](src/otp2igraph_import/otp2igraph_import.py)</sup>